kcyu1993/tensorflow/tensorflow/g3doc/tutorials/mnist/tf/index.md

 ## Prepare the Data

 MNIST is a classic problem in machine learning.
-The problem is to look at greyscale 28x28 pixel images of handwritten digits and determine which digit the image represents, for all the digits from zero to nine.
+The problem is to look at grayscale 28x28 pixel images of handwritten digits and determine which digit the image represents, for all the digits from zero to nine.

 ![MNIST Digits](../../../images/mnist_digits.png "MNIST Digits")